owlbarn/tutorial/book/linear-algebra/README.md

 ```

-### Filter Elements, Rows, Columns

-To continue use the previous sequential matrix, I will make some examples to show how to examine and filter elements in a matrix.
+The filter functions is also commonly used in manipulating matrix.
+Here are some examples.
 The first one is to filter out the elements in `x` greater than `20`.

 ```ocaml env=matrix_env1
 # Mat.filter ((<) 20.) x